 One of the quickest ways to become your best version is to model yourself on people who have ‘made it’.
 For Adrian Starks’ that is Les Brown.
 Many things about Adrian remind me of Les Brown – his smile, his confidence, his unquenchable thirst for knowledge and obsession to help people be their best; the memorable and motivational messages he posts everyday on his social media platforms.

 Up until just recently I had no idea who Adrian Starks was.
 Without getting all guru I am convinced we came across each other through the Law of Attraction.
 Like attracts like.
 Both Adrian and myself are on the same path – working towards fulfilling our purpose of helping as many people as we can become their best version in all areas of life.

-One of the criteria for Coffee Time is the person must be serving themselves by serving others.
+One of the criteria for Success Talk Magazine is the interviewee must be serving themselves by serving others.
 As you will discover, Adrian Starks not only meets that criteria, he gives it a whole new meaning.

 So grab a coffee or drink of choice and the enjoy the following interview.

 Thanks for doing interview Adrian.
 You’re known as Adrian ‘The Champ’ Starks – I’m curious, how did that nickname come about?

 Thanks for the opportunity, Michael.

 I was given the nickname “champ” by my uncle as a very young child.
 I was a very high spirited young boy with a lot of energy and the ability to say “no” at the drop of a hat.
 I loved adventure and never backed down from a challenge.
 I loved to give my best and became very disappointed when I was not able to.
 My uncle also believed, as well as most of my family, that I was different and was going to be someone great.
 He could feel it and just respected my tough spirit and unwillingness to give up on anything I attempted.
 Thus I inherited the nickname ‘champ.’
 To this very day he still addresses me as that name when speaking with me!